Some magical movie dance moments caught on film

 In the third act they hide out in a bar and (**spoiler**) everyone turns to vampires.
 Yes, this was the storyline for a movie starring George Clooney and Harvey Keitel!
 Despite the outlandish nature, George and his co-stars still managed to put in respectable performances and Tarantino’s writing as usual kept the dialogue interesting and engaging.

 But even though people suddenly turn into VAMPIRES, that is not what this film will be remembered for.
 Right in between the normality and madness, there is an intoxicating moment, a routine performed by Salma Hayek that had both the film cast and the audience hypnotized.
 This is the scene that will keep Dusk till Dawn alive and part of pop culture conversation for many years to come.
 I dare you to look away!

 Check out 5 of the Best Martial Artists of all time here

-I’m sure some of you will disagree with my five choices.
+I’m sure some of you will disagree with my choices.
 Feel free to let me know what film dance scenes you think should have been included.